Everything You Need to Know About Ruby for iOS Development

 On iOS projects, we often find ourselves using command-line tools for testing and distributing our apps.
 More often than not, these tools were written in Ruby.

 Ensuring we, as a team, are all running the same version of these tools is an important step in keeping our configurations consistent.
 We also want to ensure our continuous integration builds are using the exact same versions.
 Finally, our engineers often need to move between different code bases without being blocked by the tools.
-At the Ranch, we can be found working on a combination of consulting projects, open-source projects or course materials.
+At the Ranch, we can be found working on a combination of consulting projects, open-source projects or course materials (such as our iOS development course).
 Thorough code review and pair programming with our peers further increase our need to move unencumbered between projects.

 In this post, we will start from the top with Ruby, work our way down to the command-line tools themselves and wrap up with a little bit of automation magic!